afonsocachim/Dog-Flight-Rust/README.md

 # Dogfight-Rust
 - Arcade shoot-’em-up action is back!
-Dogfighting game made in rust and compiled to WebAssembly.
+Dogfight-Rust is an exciting and intense arcade game written in Rust and compiled to Web Assembly.
+Players take control of a fighter plane and battle against the computer in a thrilling dogfight.
+Players must dodge enemy fire and outmaneuver their opponent in an intense fight for their lives
 - Play online against the red team here: https://dogflght.netlify.app/

 ![Dogfight-Rust2](https://user-images.githubusercontent.com/96303137/218088691-3abcdede-b38e-4a4e-9088-78589e9da74b.png)